"These build journal entries are part of a Special Series on the development of the S85 SMG3 carbon forged steel lightweight flywheel by TTV Racing.

 These dowel pins are machined to fit into the OE clutch.

 The flywheel is machined to fit with the OE starter.
 The alignment is guided by a slightly larger bolt hole.
 More information will be found in the journal entry covering the installation.

 In preparation for your install, you will need to source new bolts as the OEs are encased into the OEM flywheel and cannot be retrieved easily.

 The TTV flywheel is designed to fit with 9x Grade 12.9 bolts in M12x1.5x35mm dimensions.
 I used the ARP bolt kit #: 764-1003.

 TTV has 2x high speed balancing machines in house designed to achieve OE matching balancing to match with the inductive sensors of the S85.
 This is critical as it has a direct impact on the camshaft positions.

 The balancing is done by machining speed holes on the flywheel: taking away weight at areas specified by the balancing machines.

 The 3rd balancing hole was punched through.
 This was deemed inconsequential by Ben at TTV after balancing validation.
-More on this in the installation journal entry.

 Up next: time to install this and give you a few tips.